Art & Design Faculty, Staff & Directors

 MFA from Edinboro University

-Prof. Eddings is an associate professor in the department of art & design at Ohio Northern University where she is also director of the Elzay and Stambaugh Studio Theatre galleries.
+Eddings is associate professor in the department of art & design, a top 200 creative program in the United States (“Creative Colleges: A Guide for Student Actors, Artists, Dancers, Musicians and Writers”).
 She has taught at ONU since 1997, served as chair from 2000–2002 and currently teaches painting, printmaking and foundation courses in the department of art & design.
-Last spring, Melissa was chosen for a sabbatical leave to pursue research relating to book arts and printmaking.
+Melissa has also been chosen for a sabbatical leave to pursue research relating to book arts and printmaking.

 On campus, Melissa serves as the gallery director, the department’s study abroad coordinator and adviser for the Student Art League.
-In addition, she is a member of the University’s Planning Council, the Committee on Curriculum and has served on the Committee on Professional Evaluation, the Faculty Affairs and the Cultural Affairs and Special Events committees.
-For a few years, she served on the board of directors for ArtSpace in Lima, Ohio.
+In addition, she served as a member of the University’s Planning Council, the Committee on Curriculum, University Council, Committee on Professional Evaluation, Faculty Affairs, and the Cultural Affairs and Special Events committees.
+For a few years, she served on committees for ArtSpace in Lima.

 Melissa has been accepted to numerous juried shows including ArtSpace/Lima, the Findlay Art League, and the Ohio Art League.
-She also has had work on exhibit at Thiel College, Bluffton University, Ohio Northern University and Edinboro University.
+She also has had work on exhibit at Thiel College, Bluffton University, Ohio Northern University, Edinboro University, and the National Small Painting Exhibition.
 She also was recently accepted into the Monumental Ideas in Miniature Books Project that traveled worldwide in 2010-12 and curated the exhibition “Undercover: 6 Artists/24 Books” held at ArtSpace/Lima in 2010.

 “My philosophy as it specifically relates to the teaching of visual arts is based on a strong foundation of drawing and design, an in-depth exploration on idea generation, and a knowledge of contemporary and historical art.
 Art is a fundamental means of expression.
 As such, the mastery of techniques and media is integral.
 However, these aspects are but the grammar of art.
 They are the “how,” not the “why” of art.
 Meaning and intent play an integral part of the studio environment as well.
 Ultimately, great art and design is accomplished when the vocabulary (the principles of art and design) enhances the message (the concept and intent).”